harmony-one/h/progress/gheis-mohammadi.md

-2025-11-01 Sat: Last week, I mainly focused on enhancing the trusted nodes mechanism to make it more automatic and resilient.
+2025-11-01 Sat: I focused on enhancing the trusted nodes mechanism to make it more automatic and resilient.
 I implemented [PR 4962](https://github.com/harmony-one/harmony/pull/4962), which refines how trusted peers are sourced, selected, and maintained by the P2P host.

 This update ensures that if the configuration doesn’t provide enough explicit trusted nodes, the host dynamically expands DNS-based sources (dnsaddr) and randomly selects only the required number of peers to meet the staged stream sync minimum.
 This design prevents over-connecting while ensuring the stream manager always has a sufficient set of stable and reliable peers for smooth synchronization.
 The system parses and connects to concrete multiaddrs directly, while dnsaddr sources are resolved into peer candidates and sampled as needed.
 These trusted peers are then seeded into the peerstore and proactively connected to, enabling the stream manager to establish and maintain strong, persistent streams.